Inman contributor guidelines and FAQs

 I need ideas.
 What do I do if I’m stuck for a topic or have writer’s block?

-First thing’s first, let your editor know.
-Just shoot us an email, it’s happens all the time.
+First things first, let your editor know.
+Just shoot us an email; it happens all the time.
 Also, we have a weekly voluntary assignment email.
-If you’re interested in being included, it’s flush with ideas for contributors and information on our latest theme month — just reach out to email@example.com to be added to the list.
+If you’re interested in being included, it’s flush with ideas for contributors and information on our latest theme month — just reach out to firstname.lastname@example.org to be added to the list.

 Who do I contact if I have questions?